 Next to reasonable doubt, the most important concept in criminal justice is that it does not require the defense to do anything but respond to charges with either a not guilty or a guilty plea.
 While it is not necessary for the defense to do anything, it is critical that an accused individual understand his or her defense attorney’s strategy.

-It is important that your defense organizes itself through the construction of a proper theme and theory.
+It is important that your team of criminal defense lawyers organize themselves through the construction of a proper theme and theory.
 The defense’s theme and theory considers all the direct and circumstantial evidence.
 It directs jurors to pieces of evidence, unanswered questions, and issues that will persuade them to find that the prosecution has not met its burden of establishing guilt beyond a reasonable doubt.

 A defense attorney can create reasonable doubt in the minds of a judge’s or a jury, but this requires a command of the law, the facts, and a strategic plan.
 While the burden is on the prosecution to prove a person guilty, that concept is sometimes forgotten or blurred during the course of a trial as emotions enter jurors’ minds.
 It is the duty of your lawyer to diligently and persuasively assert the prosecution’s inability to meet its burden.
 The defense’s theme and theory need to reveal all the weaknesses in the prosecution’s case.